aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ## Setup PHPUnit for running or debugging Laravel tests

-Open your laravel project in PhpStorm
+Open your Laravel project in PhpStorm

 Just as we did in the previous section From application menu select `run > edit configurations` to open run/debug configuration dialog box again.

-select the phpunit node in the left pane and click the plus sign to add a new phpunit configuration.
+select the PHPUnit node in the left pane and click the plus sign to add a new PHPUnit configuration.

 In the right side panel:

-Give the configution a name.
+Give the configuration a name.
 I give the name `test`

 select the `Define in the configuration file` radio button under the `test server` section

 Check the `use alternative configuration file` checkbox

-Browse to your laravel project root directory and select the `phpunit.xml` file
+Browse to your Laravel project root directory and select the `phpunit.xml` file

 The preferred debug engine dropdown should have XDebug selected if `XDebug` was installed and configured as specified in previous sections.